Azure Miles Records ~ the Music of Michael Robinson

 Jablonksi and myself met in Manhattan in the late eighties when he was a host of WKCR FM's Transfigured Night program.
 I sent him a cassette tape of my music, and he invited me to perform my music live on-air.
 The program aired from 1 AM to 5 AM, and this allowed for an expansive presentation of both music and conversation, including some compositions that were up to one-hour long.
 I was a guest on Peter's show three times.
 Twice for the full four-hours, and once for three hours.

 Peter graduated from Columbia University with a degree in English.
 He went on to teach at innovative public schools in Venice and Los Angeles, California, in addition to becoming a championship winning body builder.
-He had become disillusioned with the New Music world, and did not pursue his radio hosting and writing about music.
-This is a shame because he remains one of the most impressive and brilliant persons I ever encountered in music or elsewhere, but he clearly had larger designs.
+He had become disillusioned with the New Music world, and did not pursue radio hosting or writing about music.
+This stunned me because he was one of the most brilliant, principled and inspirational persons I ever encountered in music or elsewhere, but he clearly preferred pursuing other aspirations.

 At the time I appeared with Peter, I was using my pre-MIDI digital music system, and it was exciting to bring my equipment into the studio, and have the music performed live.
 (Historically speaking, WKCR at Columbia University was the very first radio station to broadcast on FM radio.)
 While I wish that all the interviews had been recorded, I am glad to share our first interview here.

-Later on, I was a guest on three additional programs on WKCR FM, as well as Transfigured Night with different hosts using my first MIDI system live, and more conventionally, my recordings.
+I was also a guest on WKCR's Afternoon New Music, Live Constructions, New Music Smorgasbord, as well as Transfigured Night with two other hosts.
+These appearances included using my first MIDI system live, and, more conventionally, my recordings.

 WNYC FM and WBAI FM were other NYC stations I was a guest on.